 Linda Tuhiwai Smith, Decolonizing Methodologies (1999)

-Since the 1930s, Eurocentric documentary filmmaking has exploited the supposed “transparency” of photographic representation to naturalize bourgeois values, economic interests and political view, reinforcing the erroneous idea of homogenous white, middle class nations.
-From their privileged position of power within Western societies, Eurocentric documentarians have created timeless depictions of non-Western cultures that either romanticize or demonize them and then opposed these stereotypical representations to their bourgeois view of subjectivity, which they set as a standard of normalcy.
-Currently, documentarians from around the globe are increasingly rejecting this type of Eurocentric white-supremacist discourses, crafting counter-narratives that highlight the multiplicity of cultural realities inhabiting any given society.
-Yet, this new trend in documentary filmmaking tends to disregard Indigenous epistemologies in its storytelling approach and employment of stylistic conventions.
+Increasingly, though, documentarians from around the globe are rejecting this type of Eurocentric discourse, crafting counter-narratives that highlight the multiplicity of cultural realities inhabiting any given society.
+Yet, this new trend in documentary filmmaking tends to disregard Indigenous epistemologies in its storytelling approach and use of stylistic conventions.
 Additionally, when developing stories about Native cultures, contemporary documentarians, who are still predominantly white and middle class, very rarely establish meaningful and lasting relationships with members of these communities, leading to a widespread misrepresentation of Indigenous peoples.

 An Indigenous Research Agenda adopts Ethical Research Protocols that: